 - chemotherapy to shrink the tumour and control your symptoms

-You may also be given medication to widen your airways (to relieve wheezing and breathlessness) and anti-diarrhoea medication.
+You may also be given medicine to widen your airways (to relieve wheezing and breathlessness) and anti-diarrhoea medicine.

 What can I do to help myself?